4.6 FAQ - Other Questions...

 11. How can I transfer a single contest from one database to another?

-To copy a single contest from one database to another, you can either use the File > Copy This Contest to Another Database menu item, or you can:
+To copy a single contest from one database to another, there are several methods.
+The simplest is to use the File > Copy This Contest to Another Database menu item.
+Alternatively, for contests other than the WAE contests you can:

 - Export the log (Export ADIF to file...).